datagrok-ai/public/help/develop/domains/chem/cheminformatics.md

 input `Column` ([code sample](https://public.datagrok.ai/js/samples/domains/chem/similarity-scoring-scores)).

 Similarly to the `searchSubstructure` function, these functions maintain a cache of pre-computed fingerprints.
-Once the function `findSimilar` or `getSimilarities` meets the `column` previously unmet, it builds the cache of computed fingerprints for the molecules in `column`.
-Later it is used to compute similarity scores as long as the function is invoked for the same `column`.
+If `findSimilar` or `getSimilarities` function encounters a new `column`, it creates a cache of fingerprints for the molecules in it.
+And uses this cache to compute similarity scores for the same column.

 To only build (aka prime) this cache without performing an actual search, e.g. in case of pre-computing the fingerprints in the UI, call the function passing `molecule` as an empty string `''`.

-In case molecule strings are not supported by RDKit JS they are skipped when indexing.
-For such unsupported molecules, null is returned instead of a fingerprint.
+If molecules are not supported by RDKit JS, we skip them durring indexing.
+Null is returned instead of a fingerprint.
 Thus, the output Column (or DataFrame) is *always* of the input `column`'s length.
-.

 Examples (see on [GitHub](https://github.com/datagrok-ai/public/tree/master/packages/ApiSamples/scripts/domains/chem))